-Can A Christian Work On Saturday
+Can A Christian Work On Saturday?

 This is a question that I hear often, but it can be especially pressing for those who are considering what is referred to as the “Blue Laws” or “Christian Sabbath”.
-In fact, this has become an issue in many countries as employers increasingly demand that employees work on Sundays rather than Saturday.
+In fact, this has become an issue in many countries as employers increasingly demand that employees work on Sundays rather than Saturdays.
 This is a complex matter and I will attempt to provide you with some answers.

-No, Christians should not work on Saturday.
+No, Christians should not work on Saturdays.

 We must remember that when we believe in Christ, we believe in everything that was written by Moses and all of Scripture because these books were inspired by God Himself.
 If something isn’t written down clearly enough for us to understand then we should ask someone who knows more about these things than us or read further into the Bible until we find an answer to our question.
 In this case, I recommend going straight to Genesis 2:2 for answers instead of listening only half-heartedly when someone tells you about something without giving full credit where credit is due!